Walmart – The Best Offense starts in Defense

 This stocktake is prepared for the clients of Lunar Capital (Pty) Ltd. This stocktake does not constitute financial advice and is generated for information purposes only.

-Amazon, Apple (via Berkshire Hathaway) and Microsoft are held in the Lunar BCI Worldwide Flexible fund.
-They are also held by Lunar Capital’s Offshore Portfolio clients.
+Amazon and Microsoft are held in the Lunar BCI Worldwide Flexible Fund and by Lunar Capital’s Offshore Portfolio clients.

 Click here to access your account to view statements, obtain tax certificates, add or make changes to your investments.